Paulo Jorge (footballer, born 1981): Club career

+Early career and Boavista

 Paulo Jorge was born in Maia, Porto District.
-After six seasons in the second division with F.C.
-Maia (this included loan spells in the lower leagues with Pedrouços A.C. and F.C.
-Infesta), he joined Boavista F.C. for 2005–06.
+He spent six seasons in the Segunda Liga with his hometown club F.C.
+Maia, including loan spells in the lower leagues with Pedrouços A.C. and F.C.
+Infesta, then signed a three-year contract with Boavista F.C. for 2005–06.
+In his one year at the Estádio do Bessa, he scored seven goals in all competitions, including the equaliser in a 1–1 home derby draw against FC Porto on the final day; the team needed a win to qualify for the UEFA Cup.

+Benfica

-After a solid Primeira Liga spell at the latter, where he scored seven goals in all competitions, clubs like Valencia CF and PSV Eindhoven showed interest in acquiring Paulo Jorge's services but, after turning down an offer from champions FC Porto, he signed for S.L.
-Benfica in July 2006.
-With the Lisbon team, he started in UEFA Champions League matches against FK Austria Wien (both legs of the third qualifying round) and F.C.
+Paulo Jorge joined S.L.
+Benfica in July 2006, on a four-year deal for an undisclosed fee.
+With the Lisbon side, he started in UEFA Champions League matches against FK Austria Wien (both legs of the third qualifying round) and F.C.
 Copenhagen and Manchester United (group stage).
+His only goal came on 1 October, opening a 4–1 home win over C.D.
+Aves.

-However, after having appeared sparingly during the league campaign, Paulo Jorge was loaned to Spanish side Málaga CF, whom achieved La Liga promotion in 2008.
-He shared teams with compatriots Eliseu and Hélder Rosário during his stint.
+However, after having appeared sparingly during the league campaign, Paulo Jorge was loaned to Málaga CF in Spain, whom achieved La Liga promotion in 2008.
+He shared teams with compatriots Eliseu and Hélder Rosário during his stint, scoring once for the Andalusians to open an eventual 2–1 home loss to Gimnàstic de Tarragona on 10 May 2008.

+Later career

 Paulo Jorge was definitely sold in mid-July 2008, and joined C.S.
-Marítimo.
-He scored his first competitive goal for the Madeirans on 4 January 2009 during a 4–1 home win over F.C.
+Marítimo on a two-year deal, alongside Manú and João Coimbra who also transferred from the Estádio da Luz.
+He scored his first competitive goal for the Madeirans on 4 January 2009 during a 4–1 home victory over F.C.
 Paços de Ferreira, and spent most of the season as a right-back.

+In June 2010, Paulo Jorge and former Benfica teammate Nuno Assis joined Al-Ittihad Club (Jeddah) of the Saudi Professional League, under their compatriot manager Manuel José.
+At the start of 2013, he returned to his country's top flight, being signed by Paulo Alves at Gil Vicente FC.

+Remaining in the same league, Paulo Jorge agreed to a one-year contract at C.F.
+Os Belenenses in July 2013.
+After seven games, he was released by mutual consent on 15 January.